sullyj42/tweet_disco/README.md

 # Tweet Disco Guide

+## Use Cases
+Twitter accounts should present an inherently non-stationary signal.
+Observing changes in a particular user over time could provide insight to that users behavior over time.
+Perhaps this could be used to predict future behavior.

 ## Jeremiah Sullivan.
 EC601 Boston University, September 2019.

 This repository contains the code necessary for a simple twitter relationship query using the following libraries